 Basement flooding in St. Catharines can strike any homeowner—from Port Dalhousie’s lakeside bungalows to Western Hill’s hillside homes—after heavy rain, rapid snowmelt, or system failures.
 Acting quickly and wisely can save you thousands in repairs, mold remediation, and lost belongings.

-At McDowell Drain Services, we’ve protected St. Catharines basements for over 45 years.
+At McDowell Drain & Waterproofing, we’ve protected St. Catharines basements for over 45 years.
 This guide—now expanded to over 1,000 words—blends critical safety steps, smart DIY tactics, and professional solutions, with strategic internal links to services that will keep your home dry year-round.

 1. Prioritize Personal Safety